High-pressure synthesis of PbN2, the missing group 14 AN2-type compound

 | Analysis | Full AI Review Included |

-- Stability and Decomposition: PbN2 maintains structural integrity up to approximately 90 GPa during compression but decomposes irreversibly into Pb and N2 upon decompression below 15 GPa.
-It is not recoverable at ambient pressure.
+- Stability Range: The compound demonstrated structural integrity up to 90 GPa at room temperature but decomposed upon decompression below 15 GPa.

 Technical Specifications